 In March 2021, extensive community consultation was undertaken for a long term master plan for South Hobart Primary School.
 This master plan is focused on addressing capacity issues at the school, and staff, students, parents/carers and the broader community were asked to provide their input.

 The Community Engagement Outcomes Report for the South Hobart Primary School master plan has been provided to the architect and will be used to inform its development.

 For enquiries related to the master planning process, email us at firstname.lastname@example.org

 New Child and Family Learning Centres

 Six new Child and Family Learning Centres (CFLCs) will be built around Tasmania, providing critical support to local families and our youngest learners.
 Local Enabling Groups (LEGs) have been established to provide an opportunity for parents, carers, service providers and the broader community to help shape the new CFLCs and the services they will offer.

-To find out more about the other new CFLCs and register to attend LEG meetings, visit the links below.
+To find out more about the new CFLCs and register to attend LEG meetings, visit the links below.